mvolkmann/wasm-web-workers/README.md

 To build and run this:

+- cd to either `with-wasm` or `without-wasm`
 - enter `wat2wasm demo.wat --enable-threads`
 - start a local HTTP file server
 - browse `localhost:{port}`

 This works in Chrome.

-Other browsers have an issue with this line that passes the shared memory to a Web Worker:
+Other browsers have an issue running the `with-wasm` version with this line that passes the shared memory to a Web Worker:

 ```js
 worker.postMessage({command: 'initialize', sharedMemory});